Maar-io/firehose-astar/INTEGRATION.md

 One of the main reason we provide a `firehose-astar` repository is to act as a template element that integrators can use to bootstrap creating the required Firehose chain specific code.

-We purposely used `Astar` (and also `astar` and `ACME`) throughout this repository so that integrators can simply copy everything and perform a global search/replace of this word and use their chain name instead.
+We purposely used `Astar` (and also `astar` and `ASTAR`) throughout this repository so that integrators can simply copy everything and perform a global search/replace of this word and use their chain name instead.

 As well as this, there is a few files that requires a renaming.
 Would will find below the instructions to properly make the search/replace